Getting breadth and depth

-Ergonomics and human factors is multi-disciplinary and encompasses knowledge and skills in a wide variety of areas.
-Qualification in ergonomics and human factors requires knowledge of these areas and deep understanding of how to apply that knowledge in relation to people and their interaction with other people, products, tasks, environments and systems.
-The CIEHF has categorised ergonomics and human factors knowledge areas in the following way:
+Qualification in ergonomics and human factors requires knowledge in a broad variety of areas and a deep understanding of how to apply it all and build skills in relation to people and their interaction with other people, products, tasks, environments and systems.

 Anatomy and physiology

 Ageing: Effects of the ageing process on physical and cognitive capabilities and wellbeing.

 Anatomy: The structure of the human body and how this affects physical performance, function, risk of trauma and wellbeing.

 Biomechanics: The mechanics of force transmission and movement in the human body.

 Disabilities and vulnerabilities: The effects of physical and cognitive disabilities and vulnerabilities.

 Human auditory system: The mechanisms and problems involved in the perception of sound and the faculty of hearing.